Logo-PTS-Color-Dark-Horizontal

 At one time, it was necessary to visit a vascular surgeon if you wanted to know how to cure varicose veins.
 The only available treatment was invasive vein stripping surgery, which required full anesthesia and a hospital stay.
 Today’s treatments are less invasive and more effective.
 Most can be performed on-site at your vein treatment clinic in less than an hour, and you can typically return to your normal activities the same day.

-Current varicose vein treatments are designed to permanently close unhealthy veins, which automatically prompts blood to be rerouted through healthier veins.
-The closed vessels are reabsorbed by your body, eliminating the unsightly varicosities.
+Current varicose vein treatments are designed to permanently close unhealthy veins, automatically prompting blood to be rerouted through healthier veins.
+The closed vessels are reabsorbed by the body, eliminating the unsightly varicosities.

 The most popular methods of closing unhealthy veins include the following options: